-The Correctional Education program has agreed to expand program evaluation efforts through the use of graduate students working under the supervisor of academic or vocational program These graduate students or possibly interns will be specialist. involved in the collection and tabulation of program data.
-In addition to expanded evaluation efforts, the CE testing program (test instrument and procedures) will be reviewed in FY 1989.
-Finally, the Correctional Education Office will be receiving technical assistance in FY 1989 from the Education Testing Service (ETS), one of the most prestigious testing organizations in the nation.
+The Correctional Education program has agreed to expand program evaluation efforts through the use of graduate students working supervisor academic under the of or vocational program specialist.
+These graduate students or possibly interns will be involved in the collection and tabulation of program data.
+In addition to expanded evaluation efforts, the CE testing program (test instrument and procedures) will be reviewed in FY 1989. the Correctional Education Office will be receiving Finally, assistance in FY 1989 from the Education Testing technical Service (ETS), one of the most prestigious testing organizations in the nation.
 A written proposal has been received by MSDE to review the test instruments and procedures of the Correctional Education Office for their appropriateness and validity.